anhinga/2019-design-notes/automated-synthesis/past-thoughts.md

 ## Starting from 2016 - keeping in mind that DMMs are generalized neural nets

+Hope to learn readable programs via neural methods (mostly because DMMs can be pretty compact): Secton 4 of https://arxiv.org/abs/1603.09002

+Would be nice to have a corpus of programs in a DMM-oriented language for training: Section 4 of https://arxiv.org/abs/1605.05296

+Explore training the nets with piecewise bilinear neurons based on ReLU (this is the activation function: g(x, y) = max(0, x)∗max(0, y) ): Section 1.3.2 of https://arxiv.org/abs/1606.09470

+DMM-based program synthesis is similar to finding neural net architecture while assembling the network from layers and modules:
+Section 4 of https://arxiv.org/abs/1706.00648 (Section 4 here is generally useful for learning)

+### Tension between flexibility and efficiency, and also between gradient-based and derivative-free methods.

 ## Starting from 2019 - first experiments with training the sparse networks